-- 1) The Intermunicipal Committee will meet and attempt to resolve any disputes that may arise under this Framework. - 2) In the event the Committee is unable to resolve a dispute, the parties will follow the process outlined in Schedule "B". - a) Any new Service Agreement or an update to an existing service agreement will adopt and include the dispute resolution process referred to in F.2 as its dispute resolution clause.
+- 1) The Intermunicipal Committee will meet and attempt to resolve any disputes that may arise under this Framework. - 2) In the event the Committee is unable to resolve a dispute, the parties will follow the process outlined in "Schedule B Dispute Resolution Process"; - a Any new Service Agreement or an update to an existing service agreement will include the Dispute Resolution Process, as referred to in F.2 as its dispute resolution clause.